Go back to all articles

 Installation

-Don’t forget to switch on the script connection to the server through “Access from Script” on the right top menu.
+Don’t forget to switch on the script connection to the server through “Access from Script” on the top right menu.

 Data input